sitebay/docs/articles/guides/quick-answers/sitebay/gpl-in-wordpress/index.md

 Conclusion: Embracing Open Source with SiteBay

 SiteBay champions the open-source philosophy, providing powerful WordPress hosting solutions that leverage the best of what the open-source community has to offer.
 With a focus on performance, security, and scalability, SiteBay empowers users to build and manage WordPress sites with ease, supported by the vast, collaborative world of open-source software.

-Understanding the difference between open source and closed source, especially in the context of WordPress, is crucial for making informed decisions about your digital presence.
-With SiteBay, you're not just choosing a hosting provider; you're embracing a commitment to openness, community, and i